 Applied currently intends to continue the Plan indefinitely for the benefit of its participants and their beneficiaries; however, it reserves the right to terminate or modify the Plan at any time and for any reason, subject to the provisions of ERISA.
-In the event the Plan is terminated, affected participants would become fully vested in their accounts.
+As noted earlier, in the event the Plan is terminated affected participants who are not already fully vested in their accounts will become fully vested.

-Note 8 - Acquisitions and Transfers
+Note 8 - Acquisitions and transfers

 On May 1, 2009, the outstanding account balances remaining under the Metron Technology Corporation 401(k) Retirement Plan (the Metron Plan), a 401(k) plan that had been sponsored by Metron Technology Corporation and terminated in connection with Applied's acquisition of Metron Technology N.V. in December 2004, were transferred to this Plan in a plan-to-plan transfer.
-As a result, Metron Plan assets of \$198,340 were transferred into the Plan at that time.
+As a result, Metron Plan assets of \$198 thousand were transferred into the Plan at that time.

-Note 9 - Reconciliation of Financial Statements to Form 5500
+Note 9 - Reconciliation of financial statements to Form 5500

-The following is a reconciliation of net assets available for benefits per the financial statements at December 31, 2009 and 2008 to Form 5500:
+The following is a reconciliation of net assets available for benefits per the financial statements at December 31, 2010 and 2009 to Form 5500:

-2009 2008 Net assets available for benefits per the financial statements \$1,138,689,207 \$902,372,903 Adjustment between fair value and contract value related to fully benefit-responsive investment contracts 2,361,741 (7,352,033) Net assets available for benefits per Form 5500 \$1,141,050,948 \$895,020,870
+2010 2009 (In tho usands) Net assets available for benefits per the financial statements \$1,241,439 \$1,138,689 Adjustment between fair value and contract value related to fully benefit-responsive investment contracts 4,687 2,362 Net assets available for benefits per Form 5500 \$1,246,126 \$1,141,051

-The following is a reconciliation of total investment income per the financial statements for the year end December 31, 2009 to total income Form 5500:
+The following is a reconciliation of total investment income per the financial statements for the year end December 31, 2010 to total income Form 5500:

+2010

+(In thousands)

-2009 Total investment income per the financial statements \$255,901,905 Adjustment between fair value and contract value related to fully benefit-responsive investment contracts 9,713,774 Total income per Form 5500 \$265,615,679
+Total investment and other income per the financial statements \$ 118,965

+Adjustment between fair value and contract value related to fully benefit-responsive investment contracts 2,325

+Total income per Form 5500 \$ 121,290

-Note 10 - Subsequent Events
+Note 10 - Subsequent events